Former Kansas City Chief found dead in federal prison - NewsBreak

 Former Kansas City Chief found dead in federal prison

 LEAVENWORTH, Kan.
-(AP) — A former Kansas City Chiefs defensive tackle was found dead in a Kansas federal prison where he was being held on charges of illegal...stjosephpost.com
+(AP) — A former Kansas City Chiefs defensive tackle was found dead in a Kansas federal prison where he was being held on charges of illegal...salinapost.com

 LEAVENWORTH, Kan.
-(AP) — A former Kansas City Chiefs defensive tackle was found dead in a Kansas federal prison where he was being held on charges of illegal...stjosephpost.com
+(AP) — A former Kansas City Chiefs defensive tackle was found dead in a Kansas federal prison where he was being held on charges of illegal...salinapost.com

 Comments / 0